katytran/SocialAPP/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-This social blog application using React, Redux, Redux Thunk, and React Router.
-The idea is an application that helps user to share their experiences after a trip in a blog post.
-The other users can leave reviews/comments and give "reaction" (laugh, like, sad, love, angry) to the blog post.

 # Features:
 [ ] User can see all the blog posts on the homepage, order by created time \